zeptofs/nz-api-documentation/source/index.html.md

   ]
 }
 ```
-The Payment is simply a group of Payouts therefore it does not have a particular status.
-Its Payouts however have their status regularly updated, for a list of possible Payout statuses check out the [Transactions](/#Split-API-Transactions).
+A Payment is simply a group of Payouts, therefore it does not have a particular status.
+Its Payouts however have their status regularly updated.
+For a list of possible Payout statuses check out the [Transactions](/#Split-API-Transactions).

 When Split is unable to credit funds to a recipient, we will automatically create a payout reversal credit back to the payer.
 Furthermore, within the payout reversal credit, Split will include details in the `description` and under the `reversal_details` key as to why the original credit to the recipient failed.